 Every job interview is a balancing act between respectful restraint and a confident, but never put-upon or even arrogant appearance.
 Objectivity is just as important as casual small talk.

 For your application in a sports company, this means: Establish a positive connection with your counterpart.
 It's pretty safe to assume that your potential employer is a sports fan or enthusiast.
 Did a high-profile sporting event take place at the weekend?
 Excellent, that's a great thing to chat about (in a positive way).
 The recruiter outed himself as a passionate triathlete?
 Ask him about his best race and express your respect for his achievement.

 There is a certain etiquette to follow in any job application.
 It starts with the right physical distance and doesn't stop with politeness.
 If in doubt, it's worth investing a few hours and euros in a career coach.

 Keep in mind: As in hardly any other industry, personal sympathies play a major role in the emotionally charged sports business.
+If you apply as a sports psychologist, for example, you have a clear advantage and can use your profession to your own advantage right away.
 The employer must feel that you fit into the existing team.

 A trained body is a definite plus when applying for a job in the sports business.
 If you are a successful athlete, you should also let this flow into the interview without coming across as cocky.

 But even if you're carrying around a few kilos too much, that's not a tragedy.
 Because much more important than huge upper arms or a trained belly is your posture.
 And this can be improved quite simply.

 It's not called "body language" for nothing, because your posture says a lot about it.
 If you have confidence, you radiate it.
 Feeling rather nervous before a job interview?
 Use the ultimate trick of sports stars who take courage and reflect on your skills in a quiet place before an important competition.